-'''

-call ShellSort (x, < , by<, descend> > );
+call ShellSort (x, < , by <, descend> > );

-'''
+The ShellSort call sorts a numeric array.
 The inputs to the ShellSort subroutine are as follows:

-x is a one or two dimensional array to be sorted.
+is a one or two dimensional array to be sorted.

 by is an optional numeric scalar or array that specifies the columns by which the array is to be sorted.
 If not specified, column 1 is the default.